 Benefits of Dynamic Pricing System

 There are some benefits that dynamic pricing has over fixed pricing.
-Firstly, it is the ability of hoteliers to change their price daily, weekly, monthly or even hourly to fit in with the demand at hand.
+Firstly, it is the ability of hoteliers to adjust their prices daily, weekly, monthly, or even hourly to fit in with the demand at hand.
 For example, if there is an event or a concert near a hotel, there is a high probability that the hotels around the venue of the events will sell out their rooms.
 In this case, hotels can increase their hotel room prices during this event and also reduce it after the event.

 Secondly, dynamic pricing gives the hotelier room to maximize profit.
 This is because when the hotel increases its room rate during high demand their profit margin increases.
 Therefore, dynamic pricing gives the hotelier room to increase his room rate when he is sure that he is going to make more profit.